Large datasets in Power BI Premium

 Setting maximum dataset size: Maximum dataset size can be set by administrators.
-Maximum value can be set from 0.1 GB up to the maximum capacity of the SKU.
+For more information, see Max Memory in Datasets.

-Push datasets: Push datasets do not support the large dataset storage format.
+Push datasets: Push datasets don't support the large dataset storage format.

 The following list provides regions where large datasets in Power BI are available.
-Regions not in the following list are not supported for large models.
+Regions not in the following list aren't supported for large models.

 Once a large dataset is created in a workspace, it must stay in that region.
 You cannot reassign a workspace with a large dataset to a Premium capacity in another region.

 |East US 2||eastus2|